helrond/songs/_posts/2014-12-16-the_distance.md

 Like getting out alive was to be ashamed

 <div class="chorus">
-	And the distance, oh the distance
+	And the distance, oh the distance<br/>
-	It stretches out before me, other lands and other lives
+	It stretches out before me, other lands and other lives<br/>
-	In the distance, oh the distance
+	In the distance, oh the distance<br/>
 	Can I make more of your life without making less of mine?
 </div>